-- Plan to rent a hospital grade electric breast pump for at least while your baby if your baby is dependent on pumped milk.
-The "Pump in Style" and "Purely Yours" pumps are not hospital grade. - The most common causes of low milk supply are fatigue and infrequent milk expression (the more you pump, the greater your milk supply!)
+- Plan to rent a hospital grade electric breast pump for at least while your baby is in the NICU.
+The "Pump in Style" and "Purely Yours" pumps are not hospital grade. - Be sure to bring your kit and clean bottles to the hospital with you when visiting your baby.
+You may use one of the electric breast pumps in the parent rooms or in the NICU. - The most common causes of low milk supply are fatigue and infrequent milk expression (the more you pump, the greater your milk supply!)